RvLLM: LLM Runtime Verification with Domain Knowledge: Experiments

 \textbf{Results.} Given the strong performance of \tool in detecting true positives, we focus the evaluation on the questions that the target LLMs answered incorrectly.
 The results are summarized in Table~\ref{tab:ineq}.
 Column 2 lists the total number of questions for which the target LLM produces incorrect solutions.
 Columns labeled DS-V3 and QW-32B (spanning Columns 3 to 11) show the number of cases where \tool successfully identifies inconsistencies based on the corresponding specifications using DeepSeek-V3 and Qwen 2.5 (32B) as the perception agent, respectively.
 Values in parentheses indicate false positives--cases where the detected inconsistency does not stem from an actual reasoning error but from inaccuracies of the perception agent during the interpretation abstraction process.
 Column GT gives the ground truth number of incorrect responses attributable to the rule specifications.
-It is important to note that we define only three specifications as domain knowledge for inequality-solving tasks, which is insufficient to comprehensively cover all reasoning patterns required for such problems.
-As a result, it is expected that \tool fails to detect a portion of the errors due to the incompleteness of the specifications.
+It is important to note that we define only three specifications as domain knowledge for inequality-solving tasks, which is insufficient to cover all reasoning patterns required for such problems comprehensively.
+As a result, it is expected that \tool fails to detect a portion of the errors due to the lack of knowledge.
 The final two columns give the true positive rate of \tool with three specifications.
-We find that \tool achieves a TPR of up to 52.2\% when using DeepSeek-V3 as the perception agent.
-This result highlights not only the potential of \tool in detecting reasoning errors (even with incomplete domain knowledge), but also underscores the importance of employing a powerful perception agent to enhance the overall performance.
-Note that, although the TPR remains below 50\% for most of the models, it can reach significantly higher values when considering only the ground truth cases listed in Column GT, indicating the potential for performance improvement if more domain knowledge with respect to the inequality solving is incorporated.
+We find that \tool achieves a TPR of up to 50\% when using DeepSeek-V3 as the perception agent.
+This result underscores both \tool's potential to detect reasoning errors---even with limited domain knowledge---and the critical role of a robust perception agent in boosting overall performance.
+Although TPR remains below 50\% for most models, they rise markedly when restricted to ground truth cases (Column GT), suggesting substantial gains are possible with richer domain knowledge in inequality solving.